aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 |string.concat()| `str = 'a';`       |
 || `str = str.concat('b', 'c');`|

-All of these methods are fast when concatenating a few strings, nevertheless as the length and number of strings that must be merged increases, some methods start to show their strength.
+All of these methods are fast when concatenating a few strings, nevertheless, as the length and number of strings that must be merged increases, some methods start to show their strength.

 #### 1.1 `+` and `+=` Operators